koknat/dif/README.md

     Options to compare a large set of files:
        <dirA> <dirB>           If dif is run against two directories,
                                will open GUI for each pair of mismatching files For example:
                                    dif dirA dirB

                                Any of the preprocessing options may be used

       -report                  When used with two directories  or  -dir2 <dir>  or  -gold Instead of opening GUIs for each file pair, generate report of mismatching or missing files For example:
                                    dif dirA dirB -report
                                Any of the preprocessing options may be used

                                It can also be used to print a simple report of file sizes, number of lines, and md5sums (not a comparison) For example:
                                    dif * -report
                                        or
                                    dif */file -report
+                                       or
+                                   dif dir -report

+      -filePairs               Similar to -report, but only displays the files which are found in both directories, and mismatch

+      -filePairsWithOptions    Similar to -filePairs, but also lists the dif command and options

-      -fast                  When used with -report, use file size to compare, instead of md5sum This is much faster, but could miss cases where bits are flipped
+      -fast                    When used with -report, use only the file size to compare, instead of md5sum This is much faster, but could miss cases where bits are flipped

       -includeFiles <regex>
       -excludeFiles <regex>    Both options are for use with two directories  or  -dir2 <dir>  or  -gold For example:
                                    dif -includeFiles '*log' dirA dirB
                                Will open GUI for each pair of mismatching files

                                When used with -dir2 or -gold,
                                finds files in the current directory matching the Perl regex For example:
                                    dif -includeFiles '*log' -dir2 ../old

                                Any of the preprocessing options may be used

        -dir2 <dir>             For each input file specified, run 'dif' on the file in the current directory against the file in the specified directory For example:
                                    cd to the directory containing the files dif file1 file2 file3 -dir ../old
                                will run:
                                    dif file1 ../old/file1
                                    dif file2 ../old/file2
                                    dif file3 ../old/file3
                                Any of the preprocessing options may be used

        -gold                   When used with one filename (file or file.extension), assumes that 1st file will be (file.golden or file.golden.extension)

                                For example:
                                    dif file1 -gold
                                will run:
                                    dif file1.golden file1.csv

                                For example:
                                    dif file1.csv -gold
                                will run:
                                    dif file1.csv.golden file1.csv

                                When used with multiple filenames
                                it runs dif multiple times, once for each of the pairs This option is useful when doing regressions against golden files

                                For example:
                                    dif file1 file2.csv -gold
                                will run:
                                    dif file1.golden file1
                                    dif file2.csv.golden file2.csv

                                Any of the preprocessing options may be used

       -tree <dir1> <dir2>      Special case.
 Run unix 'tree' on each of the directories.
 Does not preprocess files

     Other options:
        -stdin             Parse input from stdin and send output to stdout